 Tribal Law in Chickasaw Nation Territory

 Ada is the heart of the Chickasaw Nation—one of Oklahoma's largest tribes.
-Our founding attorney serves as a Tribal Supreme Court Justice, bringing unique expertise to tribal jurisdiction, ICWA, and tribal business matters.
+Our founding attorney serves as a Tribal Supreme Court Justice, bringing unique expertise to tribal jurisdiction, sovereignty, and governance matters.

 The Chickasaw Nation: A Sovereign Power